juliandavis7/stock-insights/docs/ui/home-modules.md

 **Headline:** "Model Your Own Financial Scenarios"

 **Description:**
-"Create custom 5-year projections with your assumptions.
-Test different scenarios with instant calculations."
+"Create custom 5-year projections with your assumptions."

 **Image:** Screenshot of the Projections page showing scenario modeling
 - Position: Right side on desktop